-Rebecca Smyth, an Aboriginal postgraduate psychology student undertaking a Masters of Educational and Developmental Psychology at Queensland University of Technology, is the 2013 recipient of the APS Bendi Lango bursary.
-The APS bursary is funded through generous donations from APS members, who contributed more than $31,000 towards this year’s bursary.
+Sarah Graham, an Aboriginal postgraduate psychology student undertaking a Doctor of Psychology in the field of Clinical Neuropsychology and Clinical Psychology at The University of Queensland, is the 2016 recipient of the APS Bendi Lango bursary.
+The APS bursary is funded through generous donations from APS members.
+A profile of Sarah is presented opposite.

 Since the launch of the Bendi Lango initiative in 2006, nine Aboriginal and Torres Strait Islander students have been supported in their postgraduate psychology studies.
 At renewal time, and at any time online, members can make a tax-deductible donation to support Aboriginal and Torres Strait Islander postgraduate students in their pathways to careers in psychology.